NixOS/nix/doc/manual/source/glossary.md

   See [Nix Archive](store/file-system-object/content-address.html#serial-nix-archive) for details.

-- [`∅`]{#gloss-empty-set}

-  The empty set symbol.
-In the context of profile history, this denotes a package is not present in a particular version of the profile.

 - [package]{#package}

   A software package; files that belong together for a particular purpose, and metadata.